-SSLs were identified for beryllium at AD-7 and AD-22 using deseasonalized statistics (Geosyntec, 2020).
+SSLs were identified for beryllium at AD-7 and AD-22 using deseasonalized statistics (Geosyntec, 2020a).
 According to the Unified Guidance, "seasonal correction should be done both to minimize the chance of mistaking a seasonal effect for evidence of contaminated groundwater, and also to build more powerful background to compliance point tests.
 Problems can arise, for instance, from measurement variations associated with changing recharge rates during different seasons" (USEPA, 2009).

-The seasonal effects observed in the statistical analysis occur in roughly annual cycles, with higher beryllium concentrations occurring in early spring and lower concentrations in early fall.
-For example, beryllium concentrations in 2019 at AD-22 were 0.0133 milligrams per liter (mg/L) in March 2019, in contrast to 0.00338 mg/L in September 2019.
-A previous ASD for the Stackout Pad showed that beryllium concentrations at AD-22 appear to correlate with groundwater elevations in the well (Geosyntec, 2019a).
-This relationship still holds true at AD-22 and also appears to be present at AD-7 (Figure 2).
+The seasonal effects observed in the statistical analysis occur in roughly annual cycles, with somewhat higher beryllium concentrations occurring in early spring and lower concentrations in early fall.
+For example, beryllium concentrations in 2020 at AD-22 were 0.0101 milligrams per liter (mg/L) in March 2020, in contrast to 0.0080 mg/L in June 2020.
+Previous ASDs for the Stackout Pad showed that beryllium concentrations at AD-22 and AD-7 appear to correlate with groundwater elevations at the wells (Geosyntec, 2019; Geosyntec, 2020b).
+This relationship still holds true at both AD-22 and AD-7 (Figure 2).
 Beryllium concentrations at AD-7 and AD-22 are both correlated with seasonal changes in other constituents, including calcium (Figure 3) and lithium (Figure 4).
-The correlation between beryllium and both monovalent (lithium) and divalent (calcium) cations suggests that the increases in beryllium concentration are related to cation exchange behavior with clay minerals present in the native soil.
+The correlation between beryllium and both monovalent (lithium) and divalent (calcium) cations suggests that the variability in observed beryllium concentrations are related to cation exchange behavior with clay minerals present in the native soil.